National Grid plc: Distribution

+Other operations

 National Grid Property Portfolio houses all land, offices and depots used for National Grid operations that are surplus to requirements or let to third parties.

 National Grid has issued invitations to tender which include carbon savings as one of the weighted evaluation factors.
 Development of a replacement sub-station in Wimbledon, to be completed in phases between 2018 and 2022, was their first tender to include a weighting on carbon.
 Laing O’Rourke was awarded the winning bid, having demonstrated plans to reduce carbon emissions by 23% along with a £3m cost saving.
 Their carbon saving proposal equated to taking 7,600 cars off the road for a year.